awsdocs/aws-service-catalog-admin-guide/doc_source/configure-snow.md

 To enable the AWS Service Catalog Connector for ServiceNow scoped application named **AWS Service Catalog**, the system admin must configure specific platform tables, forms, and views\.

 **Note**
-If you are upgrading from an earlier version, the Enable permissions on ServiceNow Platform tables \(User Criteria and Catalog Variable Set\) are no longer needed for the Connector for ServiceNow\.
+If you are upgrading from an earlier version, the permissions on ServiceNow Platform tables \(User Criteria, Catalog Variable Set, and Category\) are no longer needed for the Connector for ServiceNow\.

-**Enable permissions on ServiceNow Platform tables \(Category and Catalog Item Category\)**
+**Enable permissions on ServiceNow Platform table \(Catalog Item Category\)**

-For AWS products to display under AWS portfolios as sub\-categories in the ServiceNow Service Catalog, you need to modify the Application Access form for Category and Catalog Item Category tables\.
+For AWS products to display under AWS portfolios as sub\-categories in the ServiceNow Service Catalog, you need to modify the Application Access form for Catalog Item Category tables\.
+This action is necessary because a ServiceNow scoped API is not available for the Catalog Item Category table\.

 1. Enter "Tables" in the Navigator and choose **System Definition**, then choose **Tables**\.

-1. In the list of tables, search for a table with label "Category" \(or with the name "sc\_category"\)\.
+1. In the list of tables, search for a table with label "Catalog Item Category" \(or with the name "sc\_cat\_item\_category"\)\.
 The list of tables will be displayed\.
 Choose **Category** to view the form defining the table\.\.

 1. Choose the "Application Access" tab on the form and choose the "Can Create", “Can Update, and "Can delete" checkboxes on the form\.
 Choose the "Update" button\.